 Finally, make sure you cause as much discomfort to a stalling opponent as you can.
 If you’re on the top, then the way to go is pressure.
 Even if you can’t place full-on pressure, you can make it really painful for them.
 Look to pressure a certain body part and give it your all.
 Or, if you can, go for direct pain.
 Bone on bone grinding and other “dirty” tricks are a great way to make a staller reconsider.

-If you want to deal with stallers in an effortless manner, turn to Tom DeBlass for help.
+If you want to deal with stallers effortlessly, turn to Tom DeBlass for help.
 His “High Tech BJJ In The Gi” DVD has all the answers to your questions about stalling.
 Never let anyone beat you by an advantage due to keeping you in a position you don’t want to be in!